 MISSION: Strengthen Food and Nutrition Security

-SANGO-Kenya strengthens food and nutrition security by providing training in sustainable agriculture, nutrition, and livelihoods.
+SANGO-Kenya strengthens food and nutrition security by providing training in sustainable agriculture, nutrition, and improving livelihoods.
 We primarily focus on women smallholder farmers, who comprise 70% of the smallholder farmers in sub-Saharan Africa.
 Through these activities, we are empowering the women, equipping them with the knowledge and tools necessary to improve their lives and the lives of their children.

 Empowering Women